max-fatouros/cvmfs-unpack-api/README.md

 - **DUCC:** Daemon that Unpacks Container Images into CernVM-FS
 - **Sync:** Push an unzipped container image to a CVMFS repository.
 - **Unpack:** Unzip a container image.
+- **Workflow:** Either a GitHub Action workflow, or a GitLab CI pipeline.

 ## Configuring this Repository